-The Board held five regular and four special meetings during 2006.
-Each of the above directors attended at least 75% of the meetings held during 2006 by the Board and the committees of which he was a member.
-The non-management directors are required to meet in executive sessions periodically, but no less than once a year.
+The Board held five regular meetings during 2007.
+Each of the above directors attended at least 75% of the meetings held during 2007 by the Board and the committees of which he was a member.
+The non-management directors are required to meet in executive sessions periodically and following each regularly scheduled quarterly Board meeting.
+Non-management directors who are not independent under the rules of the New York Stock Exchange may participate in these executive sessions but independent directors should meet in executive session at least once per year.
 The non-management directors have designated Mr. Jack Africk to serve as Lead Director for purposes of presiding at the executive sessions.
-The independent directors should meet in executive session at least once a year.
 Our policies for non-management and independent director executive sessions were adopted with our Corporate Governance Guidelines in 2004.
-The Company does not have a formal policy of attendance for directors at our Annual Meeting of Shareholders.
-All of our directors attended the Annual Meeting of Shareholders in 2006, except Mr. Schuman.
-Mr. Schuman was unable to attend because the annual shareholders' meeting of Ecolab Inc, of which he was the chairman of the board at the time, was held on the same date.
+We do not have a formal policy of attendance for directors at our Annual Meeting of Shareholders.
+All of our directors attended the Annual Meeting of Shareholders in 2007.